 All net revenues of the City Electric System are pledged for the payment of debt service of the revenue bonds.
 Net revenues, as defined by the bond resolution include all of the revenues and expenses of the City Electric System other than certain interest income and expense and depreciation and amortization.
 The bond resolutions further require that the net revenues, as defined, equal at least 1.10 times the average annual debt service on all revenue bonds.
-The City Electric System is in compliance with these requirements, at September 30, 2013 and 2012.
+The City Electric System is in compliance with these requirements at September 30, 2014 and 2013.

-Under the terms of the bond covenants, City Electric System is required to maintain minimum reserve fund requirements equal to approximately one year of debt service requirements.
+Under the terms of the revenue bond covenants, City Electric System is required to maintain minimum reserve fund requirements equal to approximately one year of revenue bond debt service requirements.
 The reserve fund requirements may be satisfied by cash, a letter of credit or an insurance policy.
-The reserve fund requirements for the Series 2005, 2008, 2009, 2010, and 2012 Bonds are satisfied with restricted funds which are reported on the City Electric System's Statements of Net Position as Debt reserve.
+The reserve fund requirements for the Series 2005, 2008, 2009, 2010, and 2012 Bonds are satisfied with restricted funds which are reported on the City Electric System's Statements of Net Position as debt reserve.
 The reserve fund requirements for the Series 2006 and Series 2007 Bonds are satisfied with insurance policies.
+There are no reserve fund requirements for the 2014 Certificates.

-Notes to Financial Statements - continued For the Fiscal Years Ended September 30, 2013 and 2012
+Notes to Financial Statements - continued For the Fiscal Years Ended September 30, 2014 and 2013